Possession And Dreams

 However, I would be very lacking in my understanding of possession if I did not take the description of it a little further.
 Also, I would be hiding the truth of it if I did not admit that I have experienced it myself.

-The unconscious, especially in its processing of dreams, depicts these focal points and their influence as actual things.
-They might be depicted as a dark shape, a demon, or a powerful figure trying to direct your activities.
-These dominating influences may actually be detrimental to your fundamental nature, to your happiness and health.
+The unconscious, especially in its processing of dreams, depicts these focal points and their influence as actual things or beings.
+They might be depicted as a dark shape, a demon, or a powerful figure trying to direct our activities.
+These dominating influences may actually be detrimental to our fundamental nature, to our happiness and health.
 As such they really are possessing influences sucking our energy.
-For instance a man might be so dominated or possessed by the desire to earn enormous sums of money, then he works himself to an early death.

-In earlier cultures, they did not have our psychological language to explain these phenomena.
+In earlier cultures, they did not have powerful psychological language to explain these phenomena.
 Nevertheless, human beings like ourselves suffered the consequences of them, were haunted by them, and made ill or afraid.
 These cultures developed ways and means of dealing with them appropriate to their times.
 One of these is illustrated in the New Testament where Jesus casts out the demons.
-Those demons were almost certainly possessing psychological influences such as I have described.
+These are almost certainly possessing psychological influences such as I have described.
 Such an influence might be a focal point for hate, for murderous rage, or even for a crazy irrational state of mind.
-In the case of Jesus, we see a clear unconditional love and attitude to life confronting the possessive and dominating influence of what we have called the demon.
-This state of unconditional living and clarity still works today.
+In the case of Jesus, we see a clear unconditional love confronting the possessive and dominating influence of what we have called the demon.
+This state of love and clarity still works today.
 If you can arrive at such a state of mind, and maintain it in the face of the awful influence of the possessive forces at work in your nature, they will be “cast out”.
 This may be fast, or it may take time, but it will happen.
-Sometimes these influences in us exhibit extraordinary power in their hold over your mind and emotions, and in their being dealt with we face a great deal of uncertainty, and sometimes emotional upset.
+Sometimes these influences in us have extraordinary power in their hold, and in their being dealt with we face a great deal of uncertainty and sometimes emotional upset.

 These links can be formed through close relationship, such as that between parent and child, but also through enmity, and certainly through sexual relationship.